 ASOS’ Marketplace is an integral part of what the ASOS brand represents.

 Huge amounts of technical and customer research backed the development of ASOS’ mobile shopping app – and it’s paid off big time.
 Two months after launching, ASOS Mobile was already mobile-commerce’s biggest retailer.

 Still advancing by way of customer feedback and constant improvements, ASOS is aiming for shopping perfection here.
 Over half of all ASOS’ orders are now placed through their mobile app (and over two-thirds of UK orders.)
 The app offers total convenience and some great perks, including photo search functionality – shoot or upload a picture of a fashion item you want; press a single button and ASOS will search its entire product line to find it (or the closest thing to it).

-Above the fold, a well-placed promo announcement and some barebones options keep it simple and easy on the eye.
-The reader is guided, from the top left down, to the following starting points: ASOS or Marketplace; Men or Women (men/women are each a well sorted hover-style mega-menu).
+Above the fold, a well-placed promo announcement and some barebones options to keep it simple and easy on the eye.
+The reader is guided, from the left across, to the following starting points: ASOS, women, men or search.

 Throughout ASOS’ pages you’ll find rich, relevant content, lots of diversity of styles and personalities, and a treasure trove of temptingly-curated fashion.

 In the interest of a brief overview, I’m about to – well – put the cart before the horse, jumping to the cart because that’s where buying happens.

 To illustrate the experience, I’ll shop a jumpsuit.
 As a frequent online fashion browser, I’m personally impressed by ASOS’ fast filter menu function.
 I’ve never been on a website, fashion or otherwise, that’s had a faster page-load.
 With each filter box I click, the page reloads almost instantaneously.
 This is a huge value point.